devJasonClarke/Jamaican_Housing/content/articles/why-implement-a-virtual-walkthrough-at-retail-hospitality-realestate-business.md

 image: 376KN_ISplE
 read_time: 3
 blogNumber: 3
-description: Learn why you should implement a Virtual Walkthrough at Retail, Hospitality & Real-estate business.
+description: Learn why you should implement a Virtual Walkthrough at a Retail, Hospitality & Real-estate business.
 ---

 # Let us define the meaning of window-shopping and why people are “into it”?